 Based on the teacher's self-assessment, Category II API scores are proposed for Professional development, co- curricular and extension activities; and related contributions.
 The minimum API required by teachers for eligibility for promotion is fixed in Table II (A).
 A list of items and scores is given below.
-The self-assessment score should be based on objectively verifiable records and shall be finalized by the screening cum evaluation committee for the promotion of Assistant Professor to higher grades and selection committee for the promotion of Assistant Professor to Associate Professor and Associate Professor.
+The selfassessment score should be based on objectively verifiable records and shall be finalized by the screening cum evaluation committee for the promotion of Assistant Professor to higher grades and selection committee for the promotion of Assistant Professor to Associate Professor and Associate Professor to Professor and for direct recruitment of Associate Professor and Professor.